Ash'arism: Development

-Ashʿarism became the main school of early Islamic philosophy whereby it was initially based on the foundations laid down by al-Ashʿarī, who founded the Ashʿarite school in the 10th century based on the methodology taught to him by the Kullabi movement that used rational argumentation to defend Sunni creed.
-However, the Ashʿarite school underwent many developments throughout history, resulting in the term Ashʿarī being extremely broad in its modern usage (e.g., differences between Ibn Furak (d.
+Ash'arism became the main school of early Islamic philosophy whereby it was initially based on the foundations laid down by al-Ash'ari, who founded the Ash'arite school in the 10th century based on the methodology taught to him by the Kullabi movement that used rational argumentation to defend Sunni creed.
+However, the Ash'arite school underwent many developments throughout history, resulting in the term Ash'ari being extremely broad in its modern usage (e.g., differences between Ibn Furak (d.
 AH 406) and al-Bayhaqi (d.
 AH 384)).

-For example, the Ashʿarite view was that comprehension of the unique nature and characteristics of God were beyond human capability.
-The solution proposed by al-Ashʿarī to solve the problems of tashbih and ta'til concedes that the Supreme Being possesses in a real sense the divine attributes and names mentioned in the Quran.
-In so far as these names and attributes have a positive reality, they are distinct from the essence, but nevertheless they don't have either existence or reality apart from it.
+For example, the Ash'arite view was that comprehension of the unique nature and characteristics of God were beyond human capability.
+The solution proposed by al-Ash'ari to solve the problems of tashbih and ta'til concedes that the Supreme Being possesses in a real sense the divine attributes and names mentioned in the Qur'an.
+In so far as these names and attributes have a positive reality, they are distinct from the essence, but nevertheless they do not have either existence or reality apart from it.

-The inspiration of al-Ashʿarī in this matter was on the one hand to distinguish essence and attribute as concepts, and on the other hand to see that the duality between essence and attribute should be situated not on the quantitative but on the qualitative level—something which Muʿtazilite thinking had failed to grasp.
-Ashʿarite theologians were referred to as the muthbita ("those who make firm") by the Muʿtazilites.
+The inspiration of al-Ash'ari in this matter was on the one hand to distinguish essence and attribute as concepts, and on the other hand to see that the duality between essence and attribute should be situated not on the quantitative but on the qualitative level—something which Mu'tazilite thinking had failed to grasp.
+Ash'arite theologians were referred to as the muthbita ("those who make firm") by the Muʿtazilites.